-The recent financial crisis was a direct result of the weakening of regulations that had governed America's financial system for decades.
-Financial reform will re-establish essential oversights over big banks to prevent future financial crises, set limits on pay for CEOs and executives whose companies receive government assistance and protect consumers by cracking down on the abuses and deceptive practices of credit card companies.
+The recent financial crisis was a direct result of Wall Street and the big banks weakening regulations that had governed America's financial system for decades and rigging the rules to benefit themselves, not ordinary Americans.
+Financial reform will put strong limits on the reckless Wall Street behavior to prevent future financial crises, rein in pay for CEOs and executives whose companies receive government assistance and protect consumers by cracking down on the abuses and deceptive practices of credit card companies and predatory lenders.